nodatime/nodatime/www/unstable/userguide/core-types.md

 Offset
 ------

 An [`Offset`][Offset] is used to express the difference between UTC and local time.
 It is always *added* to a UTC value to obtain a local time, or *subtracted* from a local time to obtain a UTC value.
+Values are between 18 hours before UTC and 18 hours after UTC, inclusive. `Offset` has a granularity of one second; any attempt to create an offset with a value including subseconds is simply truncated to the second.

 CalendarSystem
 --------------